 - An ability to critically analyze current and foundational issues in food studies and food systems.

-- Proficiency in qualitative and quantitative methodologies for interdisciplinary food studies research.
+- Research skills in food studies and knowledge of qualitative and quantitative methodologies for interdisciplinary food studies research.

 - Competence in the written and oral presentation of complex ideas and arguments in scholarly and professional contexts.